gdusbabek/collene/README.md

 1. <strike>Test document deletion and observe performance.</strike> (Performance sucks)
 1. Multi-directory writing and merging.
 1. Multi-directory merging (without IO penalty).
+1. If you use a caching `IO` for searches reads, there needs to be a way of evicting data from the cache.
+Probably a size limit with a last-accessed wins algorithm.

 ## So Then...